 Speaking of hunting, I came upon a cabin in the wilderness one day that richly furnished with animal furs and the mounted heads of a wolf, sabrecat and troll.
 Its occupants were Froki, an aged hunter, and his grandson, who wished to test my dedication to the warrior goddess known as Kyne (or Kynareth, though the latter is but a poor remembrance of her full glory).
 If I wanted to prove myself worthy as a hunter, I would have to hunt a number of guardian animals of increasing strength and challenge.
 I rose to the task, keen to prove myself and gain the favour of the goddess.
 But I was faced with a dilemma: I had no skill with a bow!
 I barely knew how to draw one let alone hit anything with it.
 I could use magic to set my prey aflame, but I felt this would be a dishonourable way of hunting.
 I could use armour and weapons, but what natural creature could ever hope to best a man whose clothes were harder than steel and whose weapons were far deadlier than teeth?
 No… The only way of hunting was to do it the way nature intended.
 Having accepted the quest, I set about collecting animal hides.
 These I turned into high quality leather, which I crafted into even higher quality armour.
 Being a Khajiit, I was myself a beast, with claws to scratch and padded feet to stalk.
 Wearing only this set of leather vambraces, boots and cuirass, I left off all reminders of my civilised life (my wedding ring, my amulet, my circlet) and killed my prey with my bare claws.
 It was a savage joy I felt in returning to my predator roots, though I found myself somewhat far out of my depths when I fought a mammoth thus armed.
-(I concede, to claim that victory I hardened my skin and closed my wounds with magic.)
+(I concede, to claim that victory I hardened my skin and closed my wounds with magic even as I struck it with my claws.)
 When I had defeated each of the guardian animals, I returned to Froki who acknowledged my spirit and rewarded me with a token of Kyne.
 I made sure to don my usual clothes and ornaments before I returned to civilisation to tell my wife of my adventures.

 After much deliberation, I decided that the world would be better off without Maven Blackbriar.
-Although an Imperialist, her corruption and selfishness have ruined countless lives already, and her influence could only lead to further destruction.
-However, driving her from Riften would not be enough- she, with all her resources, would doubtlessly wind up in some other part of the continent to ruin other people’s lives, or worse, she would turn the Empire against me.
+Although an Imperialist, her corruption and selfishness had ruined countless lives already, and her influence could only lead to further destruction.
+However, driving her from Riften would not be enough – she, with all her resources, would doubtlessly wind up in some other part of the continent to ruin other people’s lives, or worse, she would turn the Empire against me.
 No… There was no alternative but for Maven to die.
 This was not a responsibility I took lightly.
 I ruminated on the effects it would have on her family and those close to her: her son was an arrogant bully, confident in his mother’s ability to protect him.
 Her grandson, too, was a bully (of little influence or consequence), and her granddaughter wanted nothing more than to prove her skill in concocting poisons, which might one day earn her a place among the Dark Brotherhood’s ranks.
-Maven’s death would lead her son to inherit her property and businesses, and he would do a miserable job- if he proved to be as cold and ruthless, I would deal with him in turn.
+Maven’s death would lead her son to inherit her property and businesses, and he would do a miserable job – if he proved to be as cold and ruthless, I would deal with him in turn.
 Her granddaughter, the skilled alchemist, was mentally unstable and it would be impossible to predict the effects Maven’s death would have on her.
 Yet I fancied that without her grandmother’s oppressive rule, she might flourish into a young woman of talent and morality, no longer starved for approval.
-Her brewery would suffer for a time, but I felt confident that its successive owner would treat its workers more kindly and produce a more ethical mead for Skyrim.
+The brewery would suffer for a time, but I felt confident that its successive owner would treat its workers more kindly and produce a more ethical mead for Skyrim.
 And, doubtless, the citizens of Riften would thank me for the service I would do them.
 Thus I condemned her to death.

 But I had to take some actions to protect myself from retribution, for Maven was not an opponent to be trifled with.
 My first task was to gain immunity from the Thieves Guild.
 I did this by joining their ranks and being invited into their inner circle.
 Although they all yielded to Maven’s authority, they would at least have cause to hesitate before turning on me.
 Next, I nullified the threat of the Dark Brotherhood through the adventures I have already described.
 Finally, I sought to rise to a place of influence within the Hold.
 I helped the people of Riften and performed certain tasks for the Jarl herself to win her favour.
 She rewarded me with Thanedom (Lordship), one of the boons of which was total immunity from a single crime.
 Furthermore, having broken into Maven’s house, I had discovered (among letters of blackmail and other suspicious evidences) the remains of a body in her cellar: it had been covered in nightshade and stabbed several times.
 As you will no doubt recall, this is the Black Sacrament, that damned ritual which is meant to alert the Dark Brotherhood to your desire to employ them.
 Knowing this damning evidence was beneath her house, I decided to further condemn her by making it seem as if some remaining agent of the Brotherhood had sought revenge on her.
 Thus I donned the shrouded armour the Brotherhood favoured and took up the Blade of Woe.
 I also still possessed the note they had left me which, if left upon her body, might draw an accusing glance upon Maven’s fate.
 Thus, with these preparations in place, I plotted the deed.